Imperal Docs

 Performance

 Extension handlers do not run in isolation.
-Each invocation is part of a larger web-kernel dispatch cycle: intent classification, workflow routing, activity execution, and SSE delivery.
-Understanding where your code sits in that cycle — and what costs what — is the foundation for writing extensions that feel fast.
+Each invocation is one part of a larger request the platform processes on the user's behalf, and your handler runs alongside platform-managed work you do not control.
+Understanding where your code sits in that flow — and what costs what — is the foundation for writing extensions that feel fast.

 TopicSection